Guidelines for Students with Disabilities

 All students seeking assistance from DRC must disclose the presence of a disability.
 In most cases, the student will be asked to submit documentation of disability for review by the appropriate DRC staff person.
 Upon receipt and review of the documentation, an intake appointment will be scheduled.
+Please provide the student’s contact information with the documentation to facilitate the scheduling of this appointment.
 Contact the Disability Resource Center for additional information about guidelines for diagnostic criteria.
 Read our Documentation Guidelines for more information.

 Requesting specific accommodations